mirage-git/ac_custommaps/README.md

 mir_creek: Very open map with support for all gamemodes.
 My first map ever!

+mir_dom_oasis & mir_dom_shaft: Two maps with the flags in the center, surrounded by flanking points, with the team bases further out from there.
+Intended to be played in CTF only as a sudo-Domination style game.

 mir_duel: Exclusively designed for 1v1 TOSOK gameplay.
 Spin around and take yer opponent's head off!

 mir_fort: CTF map housed inside an old fortress.
 All modes supported.